niplav/site/masturbation_and_attractiveness.md

 *– [ReAp_QS_Killzz](https://old.reddit.com/user/ReAp_QS_Killzz), [comment](https://old.reddit.com/r/NoFap/comments/bl2ioe/can_nofap_really_make_you_more_attractive/eml1sr9/) on [“Can NoFap Really Make You More Attractive?”](https://old.reddit.com/r/NoFap/comments/bl2ioe/can_nofap_really_make_you_more_attractive/) on [/r/NoFap](https://old.reddit.com/r/NoFap) (19 upvotes), 2019*

-If this is true, then abstinece from masturbation should lead to increased mental health, but except "clearer skin" there is no obvious way in which this would increase attractiveness.
+If this is true, then abstinence from masturbation should lead to increased mental health, but except "clearer skin" there is no obvious way in which this would increase attractiveness.